December Avenue (December Avenue album)

-December Avenue is the self-titled debut studio album by Filipino band December Avenue.
+December Avenue is the debut studio album by Filipino band December Avenue.
 It was released on February 15, 2016, by Tower of Doom Records.

 Background

 After independently releasing two EPs, December Avenue released their first studio album in February 2016.
 Released under Tower of Doom Music, the album contains 11 tracks that took 5 years to make.
 When asked why it took years for December Avenue to release an official debut album, vocalist Zel Bautista explained that aside from their conflicting schedules, building hype was crucial in the process of creating one.
 The same question was asked during December Avenue's Rappler Live Jam performance, with Bautista saying that it did not feel right to release an album without much of a following.
 Members added that they felt that December Avenue have fulfilled their musical destiny upon the album's release, and that they are “overwhelmed.”

 Singles

 December Avenue released their first single, “Time To Go” in 2010, and it started their slow rise to the mainstream indie circuit.
 Regularly playing gigs, December Avenue has gained a steady fan base since then.

 The second single ("Sleep Tonight"), the third single ("I'll Be Watching You"), and the fourth single ("City Lights") from the album were released on 2011 via EP called Sleep Tonight.